rojberr/data-analytics-best-players/README.md

 # b) Get the data!!

-Getting to the bone may be sometimes difficult.
-Although we can freely download data from official state sites like:
+Getting to the bone and finding relevant data may be difficult.
+There are many various ways to obtain it.
+F.e.: We can freely download data from official state sites like:

 - [Statistisches Bundesamt](https://www.destatis.de/DE/Home/_inhalt.html),
 - [Główny urząd statystyczny](https://stat.gov.pl/),